 - GMHC 597 Internship in MHC Part IV/Capstone

 - Two letters of recommendation

-- Describe significant professional experiences that influenced you to pursue the counseling profession.
+- Describe significant personal and/or professional experiences that influenced you to pursue the counseling profession.

 No GRE Required

 BVU does not require students to take the GRE for admission — saving you time and money.